techworldwithmurali/microservice-one/README.md

 ---

 ### **Congratulations!**
-You have successfully deployed the application on Kubernetes using a Helm chart, with the Docker image fetched from Docker Hub using Jenkins freestyle job..
+You have successfully deployed the application on Kubernetes using a Helm chart, with the Docker image fetched from AWS ECR  using Jenkins freestyle job..